-Self-compassion and the capacity to forgive oneself may be the key to longterm stress relief, say researchers at Brandeis University.
+Self-compassion and the capacity to forgive oneself may be the keys to long-term stress relief, say researchers at Brandeis University.

 April is Stress Awareness Month.
 That means now is the perfect time to take a close look at the levels of stress in your life.
-Do you find yourself dreading opening your email in the morning, afraid of adding yet another task to the already impossibly-large to-do list?
+Do you find that you dread opening your email in the morning, afraid of adding yet another task to the already impossibly large to-do list?
 Do you find yourself overeating or drinking in an attempt to numb your senses and avoid dealing with problems?
-Are you so stressed-out that your temper is out of control?
+Are you so stressed out that your temper is out of control?
 Do you find yourself taking out your frustrations on the people around you?
 Whatever your natural reaction to stress is, one thing is clear: High levels of stress can lead to serious problems.

 There are countless strategies for alleviating stress, many of which we have talked about on our blog.
-But what if you could prevent stress before it even had a chance to start?
-A new study by researchers at Brandeis University suggests that the key to a stress-free life is self-compassion.
-The study, published in the March 2014 edition of the journal Brain, Behavior, and Immunity found that people who are able to forgive themselves for their own flaws and mistakes are actually healthier and less stressed than those of us who don’t.
+What if you could prevent stress before it even had a chance to start?
+A study by researchers at Brandeis University suggests that the key to a stress-free life is self-compassion.
+The study, published in the March 2014 edition of the journal Brain, Behavior, and Immunity, found that people who are able to forgive themselves for their own flaws and mistakes are actually healthier and less stressed than those of us who don’t.

 Activities like yoga, meditation, music therapy, and exercise can be very helpful in reducing stress.
-But, the Brandeis study gives us a new perspective on the root causes of the problem.
-If the researchers at Brandeis are right, the levels of stress you experience has less to do with your coping strategies after-the-fact, and more to do with the way you see yourself.
+But the Brandeis study gives us a new perspective on the root causes of the problem.
+If the researchers at Brandeis are right, the levels of stress you experience have less to do with your coping strategies after-the-fact and more to do with the way you see yourself.

-So, how do you learn to develop self-compassion?
-The first step is in understanding yourself.
+So how do you learn to develop self-compassion?
+The first step is understanding yourself.
 What are your natural talents?
 Your challenges?
 Your way of communicating with others?
 Your motivational triggers?
 When you understand your personality style, you have a much clearer picture of who you are and why you do the things you do.
-A general DISC personality style report can a good starting place.
-For an even deeper sense of self, a Values Style Report or a Spiritual Gifts Report can also be helpful.
-But no matter how you do it, understanding who you are is only the first step.
+A general DISC personality style report can be a good starting place, or for an even deeper sense of self, a Spiritual Gifts Report can also be helpful.
+No matter how you do it, understanding who you are is only the first step.
 The second is forgiveness.